We’re working to create a better tomorrow for millions of people around the world.

 Register with Fidelity so you can customize your 401(k) investment choices and keep track of your balance.
 Reminder: After 30 days of employment, you’re auto-enrolled and contribute 4% of your base pay.
 You can opt out or change your contribution amount at any time.

-Talk with your manager about Okta’s Vision, Methods, and Targets (VMTs), and how your performance drives your incentive compensation opportunity.
+Talk with your manager about Okta’s financial rewards, and how your performance drives your incentive compensation opportunity.

 Within 60 to 90 days